All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Berserking (ITL 121) now specified to cost fatigue.

-Trampling (ITL 126) no longer costs the fallen figures their next action.
+Trampling (ITL 126) no longer costs the fallen figures their next action, but has them fall underfoot instead of in the next hex.

 Fine Weapons and Armor (ITL 123) now explicitly include daggers.

-Missile Spells (ITL 135) are now limited to 3 ST when cast, but a rod can still discharge its full load in a single blast.
+Missile Spells (ITL 135) are now limited to 3 dice when cast, but a rod can still discharge its full load in a single blast.

-Special Spells (ITL 140) now default to Thrown Spell range adjustments.
+Special Spells (ITL 140) now default to Thrown Spell range adjustments, but most of them specify their own range adjustments.

 The Lesser Wish (ITL 143) is new.